 The Growth Framework is comprised of a collection of policies and a schedule, to be used in conjunction with the Urban Structure, its policies and the land use policies of this Plan.
 Together they communicate the relative priority, degree, type and location of growth among the four Growth Framework areas: Primary Growth Areas; Secondary Growth Areas; Employment Growth Areas; and Established Neighbourhood Areas, as shown on Schedule B-1: Growth Framework, of this Plan.
+Schedule B-2: Growth Framework and Long Term Frequent Transit Corridors illustrates the coordination between land use and transit and highlights the City's frequent transit corridors, along with other provincial transit corridors and facilities.
+Further information on this schedule can be found in Section 6.2.3.

-- a) To introduce a growth management strategy that differentiates areas within the Urban Area for the purposes of communicating clear direction about where the City will and will not be planning to direct growth and intensification. - b) To identify the Primary, Secondary and Employment Growth Areas as the areas where the City is planning to accommodate significant population and employment growth and higher intensity mixed uses in appropriate areas to make better use of land and infrastructure, transforming Burlington from a primarily suburban to a more urban community. - c) To identify the Established Neighbourhood Area as an area where intensification is generally discouraged. - d) To communicate the City's built form strategy for new development with respect to low-rise, mid-rise and tall building form. - e) To identify priority areas for investments in transit as well as other types of infrastructure and public service facilities in recognition of the importance of the financial sustainability of the city as it grows predominantly through intensification in key areas. - f) To ensure that the city's growth makes efficient use of existing and planned infrastructure, including transportation and transit, wherever feasible, before considering the development of new infrastructure within the Urban Area. - g) To advance a number of strategic city building objectives, including supporting targeted intensification, providing more mobility choices by prioritizing active transportation and transit, and supporting more diverse demographic growth through the provision of a wide range of housing options in proximity to existing neighbourhoods.
+- To introduce a growth management strategy that differentiates areas within a) the Urban Area for the purposes of communicating clear direction about where the City will and will not be planning to direct growth and intensification. - b) To identify the Primary, Secondary and Employment Growth Areas as the areas where the City is planning to accommodate significant population and employment growth and higher intensity mixed uses in appropriate areas to make better use of land and infrastructure, transforming Burlington from a primarily suburban to a more urban community. - c) To identify the Established Neighbourhood Area as an area where intensification is generally discouraged. - d) To communicate the City's built form strategy for new development with respect to low-rise, mid-rise and tall building form. - e) To identify priority areas for investments in transit as well as other types of infrastructure and public service facilities in recognition of the importance of the financial sustainability of the city as it grows predominantly through intensification in key areas. - f) To ensure that the city's growth makes efficient use of existing and planned infrastructure, including transportation and transit, wherever feasible, before considering the development of new infrastructure within the Urban Area. - To advance a number of strategic city building objectives, including g) supporting targeted intensification, providing more mobility choices by prioritizing active transportation and transit, and supporting more diverse demographic growth through the provision of a wide range of housing options in proximity to existing neighbourhoods.